 If you are looking to pursue a career in the booming field of Artificial Intelligence (AI), this programme is designed for you.
+It has been developed with the support of the Institute of Coding, a network of employers, universities, training providers and professional bodies working together to create the skills needed for the digital economy.

 Artificial Intelligence (AI) is rapidly changing the way we live, work and learn.
 Government and industry have recognised the need for strategic development of AI; technology giants such as Google, Microsoft and Facebook have established their own AI research institutes and in 2017, the UK government announced £75 million investment in the industry.
 There is however a shortage worldwide of AI talents to serve the industry and to drive future research.
 AI jobs are amongst the best paid in the industry while a solid background in AI is strongly desired in multiple research disciplines.